 VEHICULAR SIGNAGE

 The first phase of the downtown vehicular wayfinding system for the City of Cincinnati was installed in 2008.
 By 2015, only 45% of the entire system had been installed.
 The installed portion of the system included signs within the Central Business District, but did not direct from the highways to areas of interest.
-Between 2015–2017, I audited the system, and installed the remaining 55% of the system.
+Between 2015–2017, I audited the existing signage and installed the remaining 55% of the system.

 As part of this process, I worked alongside Traffic Engineering and the Cincinnati Area Geographic Information System (CAGIS) teams to build a database that inventories all existing signage within the City of Cincinnati.
 The goal of the database is to create a management tool that tracks the sign content, functionality, condition, and construction for future repairs and systems implementation.